2020 in United States politics and government: FEMA

 President Trump has made Federal Emergency Management Agency (FEMA) aid available for Puerto Rico since the December 29, 2019, earthquake.
 However, as of January 9, only $1.5 billion of the $9.7 billion approved by Congress has been released.

 FEMA says it may bill 2015–2018 California fire victims if Pacific Gas and Electric Company (PG&E) goes bankrupt.

 Intelligence community

 President Trump nominates former Congressman John Ratcliffe (R-TX) as Director of National Intelligence for the second time.
 Senate Majority Leader Mitch McConnell refuses to support Ratcliffe.
 Since Dan Coats resigned in August 2019 because of differences with the president, Trump appointed two acting directors, emphasizing loyalty over competence or experience.

 NASA

-NASA may return to manned-flights in 2020, in cooperation with private companies such as Boeing.
+NASA may return to crewed flights in 2020, in cooperation with private companies such as Boeing.

-Two veteran NASA astronauts, Doug Hurley and Bob Behnken, were launched in NASA's first manned flight on May 30, 2020, in a spaceship (SpaceX Dragon 2) built by Space Exploration Technologies Corp.
+Two veteran NASA astronauts, Doug Hurley and Bob Behnken, were launched in NASA's first crewed flight on May 30, 2020, in a spaceship (SpaceX Dragon 2) built by Space Exploration Technologies Corp.
 A four-person crew flew a second flight on November 16.